Multilingual Simplification of Medical Texts: The Corpus

 \subsubsection{Multilingual Data}

-As mentioned above, the Cochrane Library provides abstracts and PLS in multiple languages.
-These translations have been produced through a combination of volunteer and professional work, as well as human-verified machine translation.\footnote{More information about the translation procedure can be found at: \url{https://documentation.cochrane.org/display/TH/About+translation+at+Cochrane}.}

-To create the multilingual portion of our dataset, i.e., pairs of semantically equivalent \textit{(source, target)} sentences where \textit{source $=$ English abstract}, \textit{target $\in$ PLS in \{en, es, fr, ...\}}.
-The PLS versions of other languages mostly correspond 1-1 sentence-wise to the English PLS.
-Thus we use the English PLS as a bridge to align the English abstract with PLS in other languages.
+The Cochrane Library provides abstracts and PLS in multiple languages via translations that have been produced through a combination of volunteer and professional work, as well as human-verified machine translation~\cite{cochranetranslation}.
+To create the multilingual portion of our dataset, i.e., pairs of semantically equivalent \textit{(source, target)} sentences where \textit{source $=$ English abstract}, \textit{target $\in$ PLS in \{en, es, fr, ...\}}, we use the English PLS as a bridge to align the English abstract with PLS in other languages.
+The PLS of non-English languages mostly correspond 1-1 sentence-wise to the English PLS.

-We use a sentence aligner that incorporates LASER multilingual sentence embeddings \cite{Artetxe_2019} combined with a dynamic programming-based alignment algorithm \citep{thompson-koehn-2019-vecalign} to align sentences in the English versions to those in other languages.
-We did this for the entire set of 7,655 abstract/PLS pairs.
+We use a sentence aligner that combines LASER multilingual sentence embeddings \cite{Artetxe_2019} with a dynamic programming-based alignment algorithm \citep{thompson-koehn-2019-vecalign} to align sentences in the English versions to those in other languages.
+We did this for the entire set of 7,755 abstract/PLS pairs.
 Multilingual sentence pairs in \datahuman{} consist of these alignments that belong to the 101 articles manually aligned for English.
+The other 7,654 articles were used to create \datanoisy{} (Section~\ref{sec:datanoisy}).

-\paragraph{Human Verification.} To verify that the multi-lingual sentence alignments across different languages of the PLS are valid, we asked 3 expert bilingual annotators (students in our institutions) to evaluate a random sample of 400 sentence pairs to verify that each alignment is a direct translation.
+\paragraph{Human Verification.} To verify that the multi-lingual sentence alignments across different languages of the PLS are valid, we asked 3 of our bilingual annotators to evaluate a random sample of 400 sentence pairs to verify that each alignment is a direct translation.
 Each annotator was highly proficient in both the languages of the alignments being verified.
 Annotators found zero instances of misalignment.
-We also analyzed the number of sentences of the English abstract/PLS and their multilingual counterparts, and found that in almost every instance they were practically identical.
+We also analyzed the number of sentences of the English abstract/PLS and their multilingual counterparts to find any instances where is a huge mismatch.
+We did not find any such instances.
+The data did include instances where one or two sentences in the article may have been split or combined in their multilingual versions.
+The DP-based alignment algorithm that was used took care of these exceptions.
 These assessments, combined with information about the Cochrane Library's methodology in making these translations, instills high confidence that the derived multilingual sentence alignments are valid.